karthinivashSR/karthinivashSR/README.md

 Hi there! 👋

-🔭 I’m currently working on **shaping the future of gaming** as a Quality Analyst.
+🔭 I'm currently contributing to **data-driven decision-making** as a Data Analyst, helping shape the future through actionable insights.

 📚 Pursuing a Master's degree in **AI and Machine Learning** to fuel my passion for cutting-edge technology.